qwertie/home/misc/Atlas-Shrugged-summary.md

 A famous surgeon, Dr. Hendricks, arrives and treats her.
 "Midas told me that Miss Taggart has to be treated for shock," he said, "not for the one sustained, but for the ones to come."

 John Galt cooks a fancy breakfast for her, with food from the grocery store of Lawrence Hammond of Hammond Cars, bacon from the farm of Dwight Sanders of Sanders Aircraft, and eggs from Judge Narragansett of the Superior Court of Illinois.
-From one point of view, Galt remarks, "it's the cheapest breakfast you'll ever eat— because no part of it has gone to feed the looters who'll make you pay for it through year after year and leave you to starve in the end."
+From one point of view, Galt remarks, "it's the cheapest breakfast you'll ever eat — because no part of it has gone to feed the looters who'll make you pay for it through year after year and leave you to starve in the end."

 John Galt won't show her the motor that helped cook the food, but orders a car to show her around town.